 Fatty Liver in Children, an Epidemic We Can Reverse

-There is a silent, spreading-like-wildfire health epidemic affecting our youth, negatively impacting their health today and hindering their full health potential well into adulthood, and it’s called nonalcoholic fatty liver disease (NAFLD).
+There is a silent, spreading-like-wildfire health epidemic affecting our youth, negatively impacting their health today and hindering their full health potential well into adulthood, and it’s called metabolic dysfunction-associated steatotic liver disease (MASLD), previously called nonalcoholic fatty liver disease (NAFLD).
 Driven by factors like obesity, a lack of regular exercise, and a diet devoid of adequate nutrients and full of processed and sugary foods, children and adolescents are directly feeling the effects of this rapidly growing disease, characterized by too much fat stored in liver cells.
-According to one report, the incidence of NAFLD in children and adolescents (0-17 years) has increased by nearly 170% since 2017,1 and we are failing them by ignoring the problem.
+According to one report, the incidence of MASLD in children and adolescents (0-17 years) has increased by nearly 170% since 2017,1 and we are failing them by ignoring the problem.
 But with awareness and action, this is an epidemic we can reverse, giving our children the gift of good health and setting them up for a long, healthy life.

 Illustrations of two children